 Findings to be used for business planning and forecasting

 Baton Rouge, La.
-(October 14, 2019) – The Baton Rouge Area Chamber (BRAC) today opened its 2020 economic outlook survey and invites business community participation from the Capital Region to complete it.
-Responses will be compiled in BRAC’s 2020 Economic Outlook, a decision-making tool for the organization and businesses throughout the nine-parish region.
-The survey will remain open through Friday, October 18, at brac.org/economicsurvey.
+(October 12, 2020) – The Baton Rouge Area Chamber (BRAC) today opened its 2021 economic outlook survey and invites the Capital Region business community to participate.
+Responses will be compiled in BRAC’s 2021 Economic Outlook, a decision-making tool for the organization and businesses throughout the nine-parish region.
+The survey will remain open through Monday, October 26, at brac.org/economicsurvey.

 BRAC’s Economic Competitiveness team began producing the annual Economic Outlook in 2007.
 Since its inception, the report has become the market standard for annual regional economic data.

-The 2020 Economic Outlook will be delivered in December at BRAC’s Regional Stakeholders’ Breakfast.
+The 2021 Economic Outlook will be delivered virtually on December 3 at 10 a.m.
 The presentation will offer insights, analysis and a forecast of the Capital Region’s economy for the upcoming year.
+Additional details and registration for the free event will be made available at brac.org/events in the coming weeks.
 The report will also be published online at brac.org.

 About the Baton Rouge Area Chamber